Elevation Rendering Software, Cost, and Examples (2025 Update)

 There are two main approaches to elevation rendering (and rendering any architectural and interior designs in general):

-2. Using traditional rendering software.
+2. Using physically-based rendering software.
 Going this route requires much more time and effort, expensive GPUs, and 3D visualization skills.
 If your firm already has a rendering specialist on board, it may be the right choice though.

 Let's have a look at what the architecture elevation rendering process looks like across different software tools.